geo-ant/varpro/README.md

   // that it depends on (just one in this case) .function(&["tau2"], exp_decay) .partial_deriv("tau2", exp_decay_dtau)
-  // a constant offset is added as an invariant basefunction
+  // a constant offset is added as an invariant basis function
   // as a vector of ones.
 It is multiplied with its own linear coefficient,
   // creating a fittable offset .invariant_function(|v|DVector::from_element(v.len(),1.))